bufemc/a1fbox/README.md

     - Add contact to phonebook, see [fc-issue-50]

 - CallBlocker: _EXPERIMENTAL_
-    - Listen to callmonitor and check RING events for cold calls
+    - Listen to call monitor and check RING events for cold calls
     - Add bad numbers to a specific phonebook for cold calls only

 ### Setup